nathankurt/dynatrace-terraform-aws/terraform-labs.md

 When you set this up, make sure you use Role Based Authentication, not Key based authentication since that's best practice.
 If you follow the documentation for it, it should work like a charm.

-Also make sure to set it up with dynatrace tags so it doesn't grab every single thing you've ever done from AWS and charge you money.
+Also make sure to set it up with the dynatrace tags option enabled and set to `dynatrace-monitored` (for the key) and `true` (as the value) so it doesn't grab every single thing you've ever done from AWS and charge you money.

 [Full AWS Monitoring Documentation](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/amazon-web-services/installation/aws-monitoring-with-dynatrace-managed/)